 #2 Critical Written Tests

-When you have to test the critical tests, then you have to conduct it in a written manner.
+When you have to test the critical tests, then you have to conduct them in a written manner.
 The written test can present a situation in a better way and gives the opportunity to narrate an answer properly.
-Problem-solving abilities of the candidates can be tested by presenting a word problem.
+The problem-solving abilities of the candidates can be tested by presenting a word problem.
 Moreover, computer and technology usage skills can be analyzed.
 On the top, critical skills like designing abilities or grammatical errors can be addressed through written tests better.

 #3 Check Validation